-Hors les Murs, as the title indicates, also deals with a prison environment.
-However, that is not the central theme of the film.
-David Lambert ‘s very first feature length film is produced in Belgium by Frakas together with Red Star Cinema from France, the same people behind Bye Bye Blondie.
-They are joined by Boréal Films, a partner from Québec, offering an extra dimension to this love drama inspired of Xavier Dolan’s world.
-After Vivre encore un peu, a short film causing tears in more than 25 international festivals, Hors Les Murs gives us a tumultuous passion, shaken up by the surprise incarceration of one of the lovers.
-It’s no secret that through this touching screenplay and convoluted note of intention, we might just have spotted the next big name in film here.
-While Quartier Libre will use the dream team of Belgian technicians, Hors Les Murs is working with the young, upcoming generation.
-Things are in safe hands!
+As its title suggests, Hors Les Murs also evokes the prison world.
+But this is not the real subject of the film.
+David Lambert ‘s first feature film is produced in Belgium by Frakas with Red Star Cinema for France, the duo behind Bye Bye Blondie.
+In addition, Boréal Films, a Quebec partner, will provide an additional window to this love drama that is in the universe of Xavier Dolan.
+After Vivre encore un peu, a short film that brought crocodile tears to the eyes of more than 25 international festivals, Hors Les Murs plunges us into the heart of a tumultuous passion, shaken up by the surprise incarceration of one of the lovers.
+To admit that through this touching scenario and a convoluted note of intentions, we are watching for the birth of a new filmmaker that we suspect is major is not to betray a secret.
+If Quartier libre will employ the dream-team of Belgian technicians, Hors Les Murs will rely, for its part, on the young rising generation.
+The succession is assured!